timooo-thy/text-summariser/README.md

 This application fetches relevant articles based on a query, summarises the content, and then creates a compelling Instagram post based on the summarised content.

-This idea ws inspired by AIJason!
+This idea was inspired by AIJason!

 ## Getting Started